lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ## Parameters for Static Context Header Compression

 ### SCHC Context initialization
-The static context is handled in the application layer level, consequently the contexts are required to be distributed according to the applications own capabilities, perhaps utilizing IP data transmissions up to context initialization.
-Also the same IP tunneling or SCEF services used later for the SCHC packets transport may be used by the applications in both ends to deliver the static contexts to be used.
+The application layer handles the static context; consequently, the context distribution must be according to the application's capabilities, perhaps utilizing IP data transmissions up to context initialization.
+Also, the static contexts delivery may use the same IP tunneling or NGW-SCEF services used later for the SCHC packets transport.

 ### SCHC Rules
-Even when the transmissions content are not visible for the 3GPP network, the same limitations than for IP based data transmissions applies in these scenarios in terms of aiming to use the minimum number of transmission and minimize the protocol overhead.
+Even when the transmission content is not visible for the 3GPP network, the same limitations as for IP-based data transmissions applies in these scenarios in terms of aiming to use the minimum number of transmission and minimize the protocol overhead.

 ### Rule ID
-Similarly to the case of IP transmissions, the Rule ID size can be dynamically set prior the context delivery.
-For example negotiated between the applications when choosing a profile according to the type of traffic and type of application deployed.
-Same considerations related to the transport block size and performance mentioned for the IP type of traffic has to be follow when choosing a size value for the Rule ID field.
+Similar to the case of IP transmissions, the Rule ID size can be dynamically set before the context delivery.
+For example, negotiated between the applications when choosing a profile according to the type of traffic and application deployed.
+The same considerations related to the transport block size and performance mentioned for the IP type of traffic must be followed when choosing a size value for the Rule ID field.

 ### SCHC MAX_PACKET_SIZE
-In these scenarios the maximum recommended MTU size that applies is 1358 Bytes, since the SCHC packets (and fragments) are traversing the whole 3GPP network infrastructure (core and radio), and not only the radio as the IP transmissions case.
+In these scenarios, the maximum recommended MTU size that applies is 1358 Bytes since the SCHC packets (and fragments) are traversing the whole 3GPP network infrastructure (core and radio), not only the radio as the IP transmissions case.

 ## Fragmentation
-In principle the fragmentation function should be activated for packets greater than 1358 Bytes.
-Since the 3GPP reliability functions take great deal care of it, for simple point to point connections may be enough a NO-ACK mode.
-Nevertheless additional considerations for more complex cases are mentioned in the next subsection to be taken in account.
+In principle, packets larger than 1358 bytes need the fragmentation function.
+Since the 3GPP uses reliability functions, the No-ACK fragmentation mode may be enough in point-to-point connections.
+Nevertheless, additional considerations are described below for more complex cases.

 ### Fragmentation modes
 Depending of the QoS that has been assigned to the packets, it is possible that packets are lost before they arrive to 3GPP radio network transmission, for example in between the links of a capillarity gateway, or due to buffer overflow handling in a backhaul connection.